PerseusKyogre09/ScrollCue.js/README.md

 # ScrollCue.js

 A lightweight JavaScript scroll animation library using the Intersection Observer API.
 ScrollCue.js animates elements when they enter the viewport, with configurable animations, delays, and durations.
+Now with buttery-smooth advanced animations while remaining dependency-free!

 ## Features

 - Dependency-free (no jQuery required)
 - Lightweight
 - Uses modern Intersection Observer API
-- Multiple animation types
+- Multiple animation types with buttery-smooth transitions
+- Physics-based animations for natural movement
+- Advanced easing functions for natural motion
+- Staggered animations for groups of elements
+- Timeline sequencing for complex animations
+- Scroll-linked animations and progress tracking
-- Customizable timing and easing
+- Transform origin controls and 3D perspective
-- Simple implementation
 - **Works automatically when included** (like particles.js)
 - **Can be used directly from CDN - no downloads needed**
 - **One-line implementation available (JS + CSS together)**